Shepard-Jeffrey/csc470-fall2020/exercises/final/README.md

 Story/Theme Description:
 Player is taking a quest to go into a dungeon to find the treasure, and must "train for their adventure" (choose how their stats are distributed based on this).
 They come upon different monsters and must bravely fight them in order to reach the end.

+Technical Challenges:
+Good-looking animations for each spell. health and/or turn-dependent enemy attacks
+Creating a stat-slider
+Implementing story themes into gameplay.

 # Low-Bar:
 Basic combat, UI, audio, and visuals all function properly.